 How to Get the Cheapest Car Insurance in Pennsylvania

-Pennsylvania car insurance costs vary based on your location, driving record, age, and credit history.
-Full coverage averages $67 monthly through Travelers, while minimum coverage costs as low as $20 monthly with Westfield Insurance.
-You can save hundreds of dollars annually by shopping strategically, comparing insurers and maximizing discounts.
+Pennsylvania car insurance costs vary based on your location, driving record, age and credit history.
+Full coverage averages $67 monthly through Travelers, while minimum coverage costs as low as $20 with Westfield.
+Shopping strategically, comparing insurers and maximizing discounts can save you hundreds of dollars annually.

-- 1Shop rates from both national and regional carriers
+- 1Shop rates from national and regional carriers

 Compare at least three to five Pennsylvania providers.
-Regional insurers like Erie Insurance and Donegal Insurance often offer lower rates compared to national companies in specific metropolitan markets.
+Regional insurers like Erie and Donegal often offer lower rates than national companies in specific metropolitan markets.

-Use MoneyGeek’s car insurance calculator.
-It will give you a customized estimate of your cheapest car insurance based on your location and driver profile.
-It’s free to use, requires no personal information, and we won’t send you any spam.
+Use MoneyGeek’s auto insurance calculator for a customized estimate of the cheapest car insurance based on your location and driver profile.
+It's free, requires no personal information, and we won't send you spam.

 - 2Take advantage of discounts